 The MSC congregation numbers around 1800 Brothers and Priests working in over fifty countries on all continents.
 Our Sacred Heart and St William Parish came under the Irish Province of the MSC Society whose members are involved in parishes, retreat work, chaplaincies, schools, universities and counselling.

-To find out more about the other provinces and the work of the Missionaries of the Sacred Heart, please visit www.misacor.org
+To find out more about the work of the MSC please visit Missionaries of the Sacred Heart MSC Missions